 Previously we obtained an operator model for locally Hilbert $C^*$-modules in \cite{Gheondea2} and then studied locally Hilbert spaces from the topological point of view in \cite{Gheondea1}.
 From a different point of view, operator theory in locally Hilbert spaces was considered by A.A.~Dosiev \cite{Dosi1}, who called them quantised domains of Hilbert spaces, and by D.J.~Karia and Y.M.~Parmar in \cite{KariaParmar}.
 In \cite{Gheondea3} we obtained the First Spectral Theorem, that is, in terms of spectral measures, and the Borel Functional Calculus Theorem for locally normal operators.
+For the special case of sequentially ordered locally Hilbert spaces, an analysis of partially defined locally operators has been performed by E.-C.~Cismas in \cite{Cismas}.
 In this article we obtain a generalisation of the Second Spectral Theorem for normal operators, that is, in the functional model representation, see J.B.~Conway \cite{Conway}, for the case of locally normal operators.
-For the special case of sequentially ordered locally Hilbert spaces, an analysis of partially defined locally operators has been performed by E.-C.~Cismas in \cite{Cismas}.